Preventive medicine · Dogs and cats

 Updated prevention plan

-Vaccines and antiparasitics only if relevant to lifestyle, targeted screening recommendations.
-Nothing systematic — everything individualized.
+Vaccines and antiparasitics only if relevant to lifestyle, plus targeted screening.
+Nothing systematic: everything individualized.

-Why it matters: We don't give all vaccines every year.
-The schedule depends on individual risk and immunity duration.
-Result: fewer unnecessary injections and a focus on what truly matters.
+Why it matters : We don't give all vaccines every year.
+The schedule depends on individual risk and immunity duration: fewer unnecessary injections, a focus on what matters.

 You leave with a clear summary of observations, prioritized recommendations and a follow-up plan if needed.
-We answer all your questions without rushing you.
+We answer every question without rushing you.

-Why it matters: A vet visit should never end with more questions than you arrived with.
-Our goal: you leave with a clear picture of your pet's health and next steps.
+Why it matters : A visit should never end with more questions than you arrived with.
+The goal: you leave with a clear picture of your pet's health and the next steps.

 Indoor cats

 Even without going outside, dental disease, weight gain and age-related conditions often progress without visible signs.
-An annual visit is recommended even for the most zen indoor cat.
+A yearly visit is recommended, even for the most zen indoor cat.

 Senior pets (≈ 7 years and older)

-Depending on profile, check-ups every 6 to 12 months help stay proactive: pain, mobility, weight, kidney and liver function.
+Depending on profile, check-ups every 6 to 12 months help stay proactive: pain, mobility, weight, and when indicated, bloodwork for kidney and liver function.
 Aging comfortably takes planning.

 What changed in our protocols